 An obvious benefit of meeting your recruiter is gaining a better understanding of the market.
 We work roles across multiple sectors on a daily basis and so naturally, we have a good idea who is hiring in our particular domain.
 On top of this, your recruiter will be able to give you a far better insight into a certain client; their organisational structure and processes to help you really get a well-rounded view on your next move.
-This can be done over the phone, but it is a far more slap dash manner than when communicated in person.
+This can be done over the phone, or on video, but it is a far more slap dash manner than when communicated in person.
 A ten-minute phone call will never compare to a 45-minute conversation over a coffee when it comes to the discussing the specifics of the market or a role/process.

-A further good reason to meet with a recruiter is you will able to separate the good from the bad.
+A further good reason to meet with a recruiter is you will be able to separate the good from the bad.
 As value added is so much greater in person, differentiating becomes easier.
 This becomes important, as in an ideal world you would only want to work with two or three recruiters.
 Having your name spread around the market too much and being submitted to roles that aren’t relevant is only going to damage your job hunt in the long run.
 Differentiating the quality of a person from the meeting is a two-way stream.
 As recruiters, we see several hundred CVs per week, meeting you in person makes you memorable and keeps you fresh in our minds.
-So when an urgent role is released and our client wants to see profiles ASAP, you will be at the top of our list.
+So, when an urgent role is released and our client wants to see profiles ASAP, you will be at the top of our list.

 To sum up, you have nothing to lose and everything to gain from meeting the person who will be spearheading your job search.
 If nothing else, you can enjoy the free drink!